Skip to content

 Background & Motivation

-Existing retrieval-augmented methods suffer from two core issues:
+Existing retrieval-augmented methods face two core challenges:

 Method